atreyarawat123/COVID-forecasting-unemployment/README.md

 Google also has a data set called Google Mobility which keeps track of how many people are at specific places or participating in certain activities.
 The metrics are measured as a percent change from the baseline level of activity.
 There are metrics for retail and recreation, grocery stores and pharmacies, parks, public transit, workplaces, and residential areas.

 One metric which highlights the severity of COVID-19's impact on the economy is unemployment rate.
 The BLS (Bureau of Labor Statistics) has a monthly aggregation of state-by-state unemployment rates publicly available at bls.gov. of data

-Instructions on code to run to extract data
+These datasets can be found on the following sites: Google Mobility at https://www.google.com/covid19/mobility/, Covid Tracking at https://covidtracking.com/, unemployment at https://www.bls.gov/guide/geography/employment.htm, and New York Times Covid at https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html.
+To use these with the code from the github, these datasets need to be converted to .csv files.

 ## Models